-WARD 13 WRENCHVILLE STORM WATER WARD 15 WILINGHVILLE As a result of the poor storm water drainage system in Reservoir Street it is now for 25 years that after torrential rains the rain water is like a dam in Ms. L. Condors yard.
-Storm water drainage system has to be attended to in Reservoir Street ROADS PROMISED LAND Upgrading of internal roads in Promised land and Wrenchville PROMISED LAND ELECTRICITY WRENCHVILLE Street lights to be repaired WREINCHVILLE The council has to send out letters of demand for water accounts that are in arrears before the electricity of households are being disconnected Overloading of substation results in perpetual power outages CEMETERIES CEMETERIES Maintenance of cemeteries MADENCINALE DOOMICED LAND ROADS WRENCHVILLE, PROMISED LAND Speed humps to be erected to curb reckless driving in AND THULI MADONSELLA Wrenchville and on the road between Promised land and Thuli Madonsela '' WEEKING WILL BROADER LAND HOUSING WRENCHVILLE, PROMISED LAND Mayor to convene a meeting with prospective community who AND THULI MADONSELLA want to buy stands and to negotiate a suitable price with them WRENCHVILLE RDP houses are being offered for rent and the tenants are using MADENCINALE DOOMICED LAND them for drug dens WRENCHVILLE, PROMISED LAND Mayor to established a housing task team AND THULI MADONSELLA WRENCHVILLE, PROMISED LAND Council should suppress on sale of consent stands AND THULI MADONSELLA Council should pronounce on sale of vacant stands WRENCHVILLE Council should consider the establishment of Wrenchville VVICTACTIVILLE extension with the amble land that are available in Wrenchville WRENCHVILLE, PROMISED LAND Social houses to be built for those community who do not AND THULI MADONSELLA qualify for a bond and a RDP house as a result of their salary AND ITIOLI WIADONGELLA bracket WATER PROMISED LAND Acute shortage of water in Promised land and a problem with I NOWINGED LAND water tankering SPORTS AND RECREATIONAL FACILITIES PROMISED LAND Provision of proper soccer ground in Promised land I KOMISED LAND Sports grounds to be bladed COMMUNITY HALLS MADENICHVIIIE Rental tariffs of civic center to be reviewed WRENCHVILLE Therital familis of civic center to be reviewed
+WARD 13 WRENCHVILLE SERVICE DELIVERY - IDP PRIORITY WARD IS WKENCHVILLE As a result of the poor storm water drainage system in Reservoir Street it is now for 25 years that after torrential rains the rain water is like a dam in Ms. L. Condors yard.
+Storm water drainage system has to be attended to in Reservoir Street 2201465214442 ROADS PROMISED LAND Upgrading of internal roads in Promised land and Wrenchville ELECTRICITY WRENCHVILLE Street lights to be repaired The council has to send out letters of demand for water accounts that are in arrears before the electricity of households are being disconnected Overloading of substation results in perpetual power outages CEMETERIES Maintenance of cemeteries ROADS WRENCHVILLE, PROMISED LAND Speed humps to be erected to curb reckless driving in AND THULI MADONSELLA Wrenchville and on the road between Promised land and Thuli Madonsela HOUSING ' WRENCHVILLE, PROMISED LAND Mayor to convene a meeting with prospective community who AND THULI MADONSELLA want to buy stands and to negotiate a suitable price with them WRENCHVILLE RDP houses are being offered for rent and the tenants are using them for drug dens WRENCHVILLE, PROMISED LAND Mayor to established a housing task team AND THULI MADONSELLA WRENCHVILLE, PROMISED LAND Council should pronounce on sale of vacant stands AND THULI MADONSELLA WRENCHVILLE Council should consider the establishment of Wrenchville extension with the amble land that are available in Wrenchville WRENCHVILLE, PROMISED LAND Social houses to be built for those community who do not AND THULI MADONSELLA qualify for a bond and a RDP house as a result of their salary bracket WATER PROMISED LAND Acute shortage of water in Promised land and a problem with water tankering SPORTS AND RECREATIONAL FACILITIES PROMISED LAND Provision of proper soccer ground in Promised land 21112222112 Sports grounds to be bladed COMMUNITY HALLS WRENCHVILLE Rental tariffs of civic center to be reviewed VVICINCTIVILLE nental tainis of tivit tenter to be reviewed

-WARD 13 WRENCHVILLE STORM WATER
+WARD 13 WRENCHVILLE SERVICE DELIVERY - IDP PRIORITY

 HEALTH

 WRENCHVILLE Urgent need to revamp the clinic and library in Wrenchville

 WRENCHVILLE, PROMISED LAND Drug and substance abuse a societal problem in Ward 13

 AND THULI MADONSELLA

 COMMUNITY SAFETY

 Establishment of a Community police forum as crime is

 escalating

 WRENCHVILLE, PROMISED LAND PUBLIC TRANSPORT

 AND THULI MADONSELLA

 PROMISED LAND AND THULI Provision of bus and taxi ranks on the road to Promised Land

 MADONSELLA and Thuli Madonsela

 PROMISED LAND AND THULI Provision of adequate public transport

 MADONSELLA

 HUMAN RESOURCES

 ADMINISTRATION Staff establishment to be reviewed as it seems that the

 Municipality is over staffed and perpetual absenteeism by

 employees of the municipality without consequence

 management

 INDIGENT REGISTER

 WRENCHVILLE There is a need to review the indigent register as working

 children who still reside with their parents are not assisting with

 the upkeep of their households